MariaPopescu123/FCR-phytos/1_Data_wrangling/readme.txt

 1H_Biodiversity_indices.R: script to format published phytoplankton biovolume data and calculate biodiversity indices for analysis

 1I_Community_structure.R: script to format published phytoplankton biovolume data and calculate community structure indices for analysis

+1K_WRT.R: script to calculate water residence time

 1J_Megamatrix.R: script to collate all physicochemical and phytoplankton variables into a single matrix